 The Omaha-Lincoln Society of the Archaeological Institute of America (AIA), in partnership with Creighton University's Department of Fine and Performing Arts and Joslyn Art Museum, continues its exceptional programming with another free public lecture.

-Participants to this program may wish to view Joslyn’s special exhibition Poseidon and the Sea, a ticketed exhibition.
-Visitors who wish to access the special exhibition will be required to obtain an exhibition ticket Admissions Desk.
+Visitors who wish to access the special exhibition, Poseidon and the Sea, will be required to obtain an exhibition ticket at the Admissions Desk.
 Joslyn

 Members, Creighton University students and faculty with ID, and all